Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-jsscreate/en.md

 routeTemplate: ./data/component-templates/article.yml
 title: Walkthrough with `jss create`
 ---
-# Walkthrough: Using the JSS CLI to get started with JSS and Next.js
+# Walkthrough: Using the JSS CLI to Get Started with JSS and Next.js

 You can create a JSS Next.js application by using the JSS command-line tool (CLI).